If you’ve ever been on a flight and connected to the plane’s Wi-Fi, you might be wondering how this was even possible.

 Your VPN can also drop during a flight, though, which can leave your data vulnerable to hackers.

-What Airlines Offer Wi-Fi?
+Airlines that Offer Wi-Fi

 In the U.S., several of the major airlines, including Delta, Southwest, United, American Airlines, and JetBlue offer Wi-Fi on many of their domestic and international flights.